Medtronic (NYSE:MDT) Updates Q4 2022 Earnings Guidance

 Medtronic (NYSE:MDT – Get Rating) updated its fourth quarter 2022 earnings guidance on Tuesday.
-The company provided earnings per share (EPS) guidance of $1.560-$1.580 for the period, compared to the Thomson Reuters consensus estimate of $1.580.
+The company provided earnings per share guidance of $1.560-$1.580 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $1.580.
 The company issued revenue guidance of -.

-Several research firms have weighed in on MDT.
-Morgan Stanley cut Medtronic from an overweight rating to an equal weight rating and dropped their price objective for the stock from $145.00 to $120.00 in a report on Friday, January 7th.
-The Goldman Sachs Group dropped their price objective on Medtronic from $129.00 to $115.00 and set a neutral rating for the company in a report on Tuesday, January 18th.
-Credit Suisse Group dropped their price objective on Medtronic from $142.00 to $135.00 and set an outperform rating for the company in a report on Wednesday, February 23rd.
-Wells Fargo & Company cut Medtronic from an overweight rating to an equal weight rating and dropped their price objective for the stock from $137.00 to $110.00 in a report on Thursday, December 16th.
-Finally, Royal Bank of Canada assumed coverage on Medtronic in a report on Thursday, December 9th.
-They issued an outperform rating and a $140.00 price objective for the company.
-Ten investment analysts have rated the stock with a hold rating and fourteen have issued a buy rating to the company.
-Based on data from MarketBeat, the stock currently has an average rating of Buy and an average price target of $129.45.
+Several brokerages have recently commented on MDT.
+Raymond James reduced their target price on shares of Medtronic from $127.00 to $116.00 and set an outperform rating on the stock in a research note on Friday, February 18th.
+BTIG Research cut Medtronic from a buy rating to a neutral rating and set a $104.00 price target for the company. in a report on Monday, January 10th.
+Piper Sandler cut their price target on Medtronic from $110.00 to $105.00 and set a neutral rating for the company in a report on Wednesday, February 16th.
+Wells Fargo & Company cut Medtronic from an overweight rating to an equal weight rating and cut their price target for the company from $137.00 to $110.00 in a report on Thursday, December 16th.
+Finally, The Goldman Sachs Group dropped their price objective on Medtronic from $129.00 to $115.00 and set a neutral rating for the company in a report on Tuesday, January 18th.
+Ten equities research analysts have rated the stock with a hold rating and fourteen have given a buy rating to the company’s stock.
+According to data from MarketBeat.com, Medtronic presently has a consensus rating of Buy and an average price target of $129.45.

-The business also recently announced a quarterly dividend, which was paid on Friday, January 14th.
-Investors of record on Wednesday, December 22nd were given a dividend of $0.63 per share.
-The ex-dividend date was Tuesday, December 21st.
-This represents a $2.52 annualized dividend and a yield of 2.37%.
+The firm also recently disclosed a quarterly dividend, which will be paid on Friday, April 22nd.
+Investors of record on Friday, March 25th will be paid a $0.63 dividend.
+This represents a $2.52 annualized dividend and a yield of 2.41%.
+The ex-dividend date is Thursday, March 24th.
 Medtronic’s dividend payout ratio (DPR) is presently 69.42%.

-In other news, CFO Karen L. Parkhill sold 682 shares of the business’s stock in a transaction dated Monday, December 6th.
-The stock was sold at an average price of $110.00, for a total value of $75,020.00.
-The sale was disclosed in a filing with the SEC, which can be accessed through this hyperlink.
-Also, Director Richard H. Anderson acquired 5,010 shares of the stock in a transaction dated Thursday, December 16th.
-The stock was acquired at an average price of $103.26 per share, for a total transaction of $517,332.60.
+In other news, EVP Robert John White sold 7,218 shares of Medtronic stock in a transaction dated Thursday, December 23rd.
+The stock was sold at an average price of $102.04, for a total transaction of $736,524.72.
+The sale was disclosed in a document filed with the SEC, which is available through this hyperlink.
+Also, Director Richard H. Anderson purchased 5,010 shares of the business’s stock in a transaction dated Thursday, December 16th.
+The shares were purchased at an average cost of $103.26 per share, for a total transaction of $517,332.60.
 The disclosure for this purchase can be found here.
-0.47% of the stock is currently owned by insiders.
+Company insiders own 0.47% of the company’s stock.

-Several large investors have recently bought and sold shares of the stock.
-Ulland Investment Advisors LLC bought a new stake in Medtronic during the fourth quarter worth approximately $41,000.
+A number of hedge funds have recently modified their holdings of MDT.
+Ulland Investment Advisors LLC bought a new stake in shares of Medtronic during the fourth quarter valued at approximately $41,000.
 Bank Julius Baer & Co.
-Ltd Zurich increased its stake in Medtronic by 111.0% during the fourth quarter.
+Ltd Zurich increased its holdings in shares of Medtronic by 111.0% during the fourth quarter.
 Bank Julius Baer & Co.
-Ltd Zurich now owns 422 shares of the medical technology company’s stock worth $44,000 after acquiring an additional 222 shares during the last quarter.
-Monolith Advisors bought a new stake in Medtronic during the fourth quarter worth approximately $48,000.
-First Community Trust NA bought a new stake in Medtronic during the fourth quarter worth approximately $76,000.
-Finally, Paradigm Financial Partners LLC increased its stake in Medtronic by 12.4% during the fourth quarter.
-Paradigm Financial Partners LLC now owns 2,028 shares of the medical technology company’s stock worth $210,000 after acquiring an additional 224 shares during the last quarter.
-Institutional investors own 79.46% of the company’s stock.
+Ltd Zurich now owns 422 shares of the medical technology company’s stock valued at $44,000 after acquiring an additional 222 shares in the last quarter.
+Monolith Advisors bought a new stake in shares of Medtronic during the fourth quarter valued at approximately $48,000.
+First Community Trust NA bought a new stake in shares of Medtronic during the fourth quarter valued at approximately $76,000.
+Finally, Paradigm Financial Partners LLC increased its holdings in shares of Medtronic by 12.4% during the fourth quarter.
+Paradigm Financial Partners LLC now owns 2,028 shares of the medical technology company’s stock valued at $210,000 after acquiring an additional 224 shares in the last quarter.
+Institutional investors and hedge funds own 79.46% of the company’s stock.

 About Medtronic (Get Rating)